Home · Blog · SORA Ecosystem · · Updated Nov 20, 2025 · 6 min read

 What Is SORA Kensetsu?

-Kensetsu’s architecture is among the first components of SORA v3 (Nexus), which is being developed on Hyperledger Iroha 3 — a next-generation version introducing enhanced modularity, performance, and consensus mechanisms.
+As of November 2025, Kensetsu’s architecture is among the first components planned for SORA v3 (Nexus), which is being developed on Hyperledger Iroha 3 — a next-generation version introducing enhanced modularity, performance, and consensus mechanisms.
 This bridges open-source transparency with compliant, enterprise-grade security.
 SORA v2, based on Iroha 2, provides the foundation for this transition.

 How the KUSD Stablecoin Works